elfhosted/elfhosted.com/docs/open/pricing.md

 ---
 title: ElfHosted Open Pricing - calculation and costs
-description: Here's how our costs and pricing is calculated
+description: Here's how our costs and pricing are calculated
 ---
 # Pricing